dnnhhuy/music-streaming-platform-etl-pipeline/README.md

 #### **Batch Process**:
 Data is extracted, partitioned by date and stored in Hadoop HDFS, transformed to **Star Schema**  and stored in Hive dataware house for Data Analysis to answer following questions:
 * "How many users that logged in?" in different granularity such as minute, second, hour, day, week, month, year.
-* "What is the top songs, artists?" in different granularity: minute, second, hour, day, week, month, year.
+* "What are the top songs, artists?" in different granularity: minute, second, hour, day, week, month, year.
 * "What is the most location that listen on the platform the most?" in different granularity.
 * How many songs that has been played? in differnt granularity: minute, second, hour, day, week, month, year.
 * What is distribution of users based on genders, level?